The N$^3$LO Twist-2 Matching of TMD Quark Transversity: N LO coefficients for transversity TMDs in

-\subsection{Numerical fits of the N3LO coefficients}
+\subsection{Numerical fits of the N{}$^3$LO coefficients}

-The NLO and NNLO space-like coefficient functions were obtained in Refs.\cite{Buffing:2017mqm,Bacchetta:2013pqa,Gutierrez-Reyes:2017glx,Gutierrez-Reyes:2018iod}.
+The NLO and NNLO space-like coefficient functions were obtained in Refs.~\cite{Buffing:2017mqm,Bacchetta:2013pqa,Gutierrez-Reyes:2017glx,Gutierrez-Reyes:2018iod}.
 The present work is devoted to extending these results to higher orders, and for the first time we provide the complete expressions up to $\text{N}^3$LO.
-By comparing our results for the regulator-independent TMD PDFs and TMD FFs with those reported in Ref.\cite{Gutierrez-Reyes:2018iod}, we confirm agreement in the $\bar q \to q$ (and $q \to \bar q$) channel.
+By comparing our results for the regulator-independent TMD PDFs and TMD FFs with those reported in Ref.~\cite{Gutierrez-Reyes:2018iod}, we confirm agreement in the $\bar q \to q$ (and $q \to \bar q$) channel.
 For the $q \to q$ channel, however, we observe minor discrepancies

-The analytic expressions of $\text{N}^{3}$LO coefficient functions contain harmonic polylogarithms up to transcendental weight $5$.
-To facilitate straightforward numerical implementation, we provide a numerical fitting to all the coefficient functions.
+The analytic expressions of $\text{N}^{3}$LO coefficient functions contain harmonic polylogarithms (HPLs) up to transcendental weight $5$.
+Their numerical evaluation is performed using the \texttt{HPL} package~\cite{Maitre:2005uu}.
+To facilitate straightforward numerical implementation, we carry out numerical fits for all the coefficient functions, as detailed below.
 Following Ref.~\cite{Moch:2017uml}, we use the following elementary functions to fit the results,

-For NNLO and $\text{N}^{3}$LO coefficient functions, we fit the exact results in the region $10^{-6} < x <1-10^{-6}$ (Numerical evaluation of HPLs are made with the \texttt{HPL} package~\cite{Maitre:2005uu}), and we have set the color factor to their numerical values in QCD, i.e.
+For NNLO and $\text{N}^{3}$LO coefficient functions, we fit the exact results in the region $10^{-6} < x <1-10^{-6}$, and we have set the color factor to their numerical values in QCD, i.e.

 In more detail, we subtract the $x \to 0$ and $x \to 1$ limits and then fit the remaining terms in the region $10^{-6} < x <1-10^{-6}$.
-Combining the two parts, the fitted results can achieve an accuracy better than $10^{-3}$ for $0<x<1$.
-We show below the numerical fitting with six significant digits.
-The full numerical fitting is attached as ancillary files with the arXiv submission.
+Combining the two parts, the fitted results can achieve an accuracy better than $10^{-3}$ over the range $0<x<1$.
+Below, we provide numerical fits for the scale-independent coefficient functions $\delta I^{(n)}_{ji} (x)$ and $\delta C^{(n)}_{ji} (x)$, which enter the RG solutions given in Eqs.~(\ref{eq:RGs-1}) and~(\ref{eq:RGs-2}), respectively.
+The complete numerical fits and analytic expressions are provided in the ancillary files accompanying the arXiv submission.